Trying to decide what to buy?

 It’s an exciting time.
 You’ve made the decision to become the owner of your very own camper van.
 There are so many reasons to take the leap and become a camper van owner.
 The hardest part might simply be: What type of van to get?
 Should you get a Transit or a ProMaster?

 Carmen Chan and Chris Dumas were deep in the Transit vs ProMaster debate.
-So they took out one of each, a Ford Transit called “Adventure Out Loud” and a Dodge Ram ProMaster called “Nora” to help them decide what type of camper van they’re going to call their own.
+So they took out one of each, a Ford Transit and a Dodge Ram ProMaster called “Nora” to help them decide what type of camper van they were going to call their own.

 “Somewhere deep down I’ve always had the dream to travel and live out of a van.
 I never really thought of it as an actual possibility.
 But when Carmen and I started to do more road trips, and we rented a few camper vans, we got a taste of it and really enjoyed the lifestyle.

 It still was just a fun travel experience though.
 Then, more recently we rented one to do a trip around California.
-By the end of that trip we started to think, “Could we really do this?”.
-That led us to stopping at a dealership to look at vans while we were still driving the one we rented back from our trip.” – Chris
+By the end of that trip, we started to think, “Could we really do this?”.
+That led us to stop at a dealership to look at vans while we were still driving the one we rented back from our trip.” – Chris

 THE PROMASTER (Nora)